 Where to Park

-Like most city neighborhoods, Dogtown has limited parking and it can be nearly impossible to find a parking spot on St. Patrick's Day.
+Like most city neighborhoods, Dogtown has limited parking, and it can be nearly impossible to find a parking spot on St. Patrick's Day.
 Many parade-goers park at the various businesses along Manchester Avenue and walk up Tamm to the parade.
-Businesses usually charge between $10 and $20 to park in their lots.
-Another option is to park at the South Lot for the St. Louis Zoo which typically costs $15.
-There is also free parking elsewhere in Forest Park but choose your spot wisely because police will ticket anyone parked illegally.
+Businesses usually charge between $10.00 and $20.00 to park in their lots.
+Another option is to park at the South Lot for the St. Louis Zoo which typically costs $15.00.
+There is also free parking elsewhere in Forest Park, but choose your spot wisely because police will ticket anyone parked illegally.

-Glass containers and coolers are banned from the parade area, so leave the beer bottles at home.
+Glass containers, backpacks, and coolers are banned from the parade area, so leave the beer bottles at home.
 Police will also be in the area looking for underage drinkers.
-Also, keep in mind that spectators are not allowed to view the parade from the Tamm Avenue overpass above Highway 40.
+Keep in mind that spectators are not allowed to view the parade from the Tamm Avenue overpass above Highway 40.
 To ensure public safety, all restaurants and shops in Dogtown will close at 8 p.m. on St. Patrick's Day.
 Expect mobile phone service to be very limited due to the size of the crowds—however, AT&T customers may have better luck as the provider has a tower nearby.